Chymyst/chymyst-core/docs/chymyst01.md

 ### Error: Injecting molecules without defined reactions

-For each molecule, there must exist a single reaction site (JD) to which this molecule is **bound** -- that is, the JD where this molecule is consumed as input molecule by some reactions.
+For each molecule, there must exist a single reaction site (RS) to which this molecule is **bound** -- that is, the RS where this molecule is consumed as input molecule by some reactions.
 (See [Join Definitions](joinrun.md#join-definitions) for more details.)

-It is an error to inject a molecule that is not yet defined as input molecule in any JD (i.e. not yet bound to any JD).
+It is an error to inject a molecule that is not yet defined as input molecule at any RS (i.e. not yet bound to any RS).

 ```scala
 val x = m[Int]